adammlogan/hilbert-modular-threefolds/README.md

 tables-sec6.mag     Recompute the tables in section 6. <br>
 tables-sec7.mag     Recompute the tables in section 7. <br>

+cubic-field-polyhedra.ipynb  Jupyter notebook giving an interactive view of the polyhedra for one small cubic field (requires numpy, scipy, matplotlib, mpl_toolkits). <br>

 All computations were done using Magma 2.28-3 on the author's laptop, a machine with 16 gigabytes of memory and an Intel i7-11390H processor with 8 cores running at 3.40 GHz.